Plus 18 Partnership

-The following selections have been reviewed as possible graduate level courses meeting Lone Star College-CyFair department criteria for an 18-hour program.
-Lone Star College does not coordinate the availability or scheduling of the class list below.
+The following selections (click link above) have been reviewed as possible graduate level courses meeting Lone Star College-CyFair department criteria for an 18-hour program.
+Lone Star College does not coordinate the availability or scheduling of the class list.
 Course offerings and frequency are determined by the university.

 Q. Who can enroll in the program?